rodprogramdev/100-days-of-code/log.md

 # Day 53: January 8, 2018
 Progress: Still working on media querries and color adjustments.
 Still experimenting with the different sizes and layout of the page sections.

+# Day 54: January 9, 2018
+Progress: Working on responsive images right now and still need a lot of tweak with the design for the media querries.